baseershah7/EY_Urban_Heat_Island/README.md

 ## 🏆 3rd Place Solution on EY Urban Heat Island Competition Leaderboard

 This repository contains my solution for modeling and predicting the Urban Heat Island (UHI) effect in New York City's Bronx and Manhattan regions.
-The model achieved a leaderboard score of 0.9837, securing 3rd place in the competition and earning recognition as a global semi-finalist.
+The model achieved a leaderboard score of 0.9837, securing 3rd place in the competition and earning recognition as a global semi-finalist by the organizers.

 ## Project Overview

-The Urban Heat Island effect refers to the phenomenon where urban areas experience significantly higher temperatures than surrounding rural areas due to human activities and urban infrastructure.
+The Urban Heat Island effect refers to the phenomenon where urban areas experience significantly higher temperatures than surrounding rural areas due to human activities and urban infrastructure like buildings concrete absorbing more heat compared to the rural part where the vegetation and trees ratio is much higher.
 This project leverages multiple satellite and urban datasets to create a robust predictive model of UHI intensity.

 ## Datasets